Gerald Ford: Budget

 The federal budget ran a deficit every year Ford was president.
 Despite his reservations about how the program ultimately would be funded in an era of tight public budgeting, Ford signed the Education for All Handicapped Children Act of 1975, which established special education throughout the United States.
 Ford expressed "strong support for full educational opportunities for our handicapped children" according to the official White House press release for the bill signing.

 The economic focus began to change as the country sank into the worst recession since the Great Depression four decades earlier.
 The focus of the Ford administration turned to stopping the rise in unemployment, which reached nine percent in May 1975.
 In January 1975, Ford proposed a 1-year tax reduction of $16 billion to stimulate economic growth, along with spending cuts to avoid inflation.
 Ford was criticized for abruptly switching from advocating a tax increase to a tax reduction.
 In Congress, the proposed amount of the tax reduction increased to $22.8 billion in tax cuts and lacked spending cuts.
 In March 1975, Congress passed, and Ford signed into law, these income tax rebates as part of the Tax Reduction Act of 1975.
 This resulted in a federal deficit of around $53 billion for the 1975 fiscal year and $73.7 billion for 1976.

 When New York City faced bankruptcy in 1975, Mayor Abraham Beame was unsuccessful in obtaining Ford's support for a federal bailout.
 The incident prompted the New York Daily News' famous headline "Ford to City: Drop Dead", referring to a speech in which "Ford declared flatly ... that he would veto any bill calling for 'a federal bail-out of New York City'".

 Swine flu

 Ford was confronted with a potential swine flu pandemic.
 In the early 1970s, an influenza strain H1N1 shifted from a form of flu that affected primarily pigs and crossed over to humans.
 On February 5, 1976, an army recruit at Fort Dix mysteriously died and four fellow soldiers were hospitalized; health officials announced that "swine flu" was the cause.
 Soon after, public health officials in the Ford administration urged that every person in the United States be vaccinated.
 Although the vaccination program was plagued by delays and public relations problems, some 25% of the population was vaccinated by the time the program was canceled in December 1976.
+Ford and his family were publicly vaccinated before cameras in October, shortly before he lost the presidential election to Jimmy Carter.